Polymorphism via dispatch¶

 A prototype based object system¶

-Although historically this came after the class based system introduced by
+Historically, this came after the class based system adopted by Smalltalk,

-as a response to the problem of prematurely having to determine
+as a response to the problem of having to determine an application’s

-based system was seen as a way to evolve software as requirements come in
+seen as a way to evolve software as requirements come in during its

 So, what is an “object” in such a system in the first place?
 In such a prototype based system, an object is simply a collection of named properties and “methods”.
 A “message” to an object involves a “message name” (a.k.a. “selector”) and some additional arguments.
 When a message is “sent” to an object, it looks up a corresponding method (in a table), which is a procedure and calls the procedure with the given message arguments.
 Methods also need to get a reference to the object as well, so they can access other properties and methods they need.